symfony/symfony-docs/cookbook/bundles/prepend_extension.rst

 How to simplify configuration of multiple Bundle
 ================================================

-Especially when building reusable and extensible applications developers are often faced with a choice, either create a single Bundle or create multiple Bundles.
-Creating a single Bundle has the draw back that its impossible for users to choose to remove functionality they are not using.
+When building reusable and extensible applications, developers are often faced with a choice: either create a single large Bundle or multiple smaller Bundles.
+Creating a single Bundle has the draw back that it's impossible for users to choose to remove functionality they are not using.
 Creating multiple Bundles has the draw back that configuration becomes more tedious and settings often need to be repeated for various Bundles.

-Using the below approach it is possible to remove the disadvantage of the multiple Bundle approach, by enabling a single Extension to prepend the settings for any Bundle.
+Using the below approach, it is possible to remove the disadvantage of the multiple Bundle approach by enabling a single Extension to prepend the settings for any Bundle.
 It can use the settings defined in the ``app/config/config.yml`` to prepend settings just as if they would have been written explicitly by the user in the application configuration.

-For example, this could be used to configure the entity manager name to use in multiple Bundle.
+For example, this could be used to configure the entity manager name to use in multiple Bundles.
 Or it can be used to enable an optional feature that depends on another Bundle being loaded as well.

-In order for an Extension to be able to do this it needs to implement :class:`Symfony\\Component\\DependencyInjection\\Compiler\\PrependExtensionInterface`::
+To give an Extension the power to do this, it needs to implement :class:`Symfony\\Component\\DependencyInjection\\Compiler\\PrependExtensionInterface`::

     // src/Acme/HelloBundle/DependencyInjection/AcmeHelloExtension.php